 The telco “ought reasonably to have foreseen the possibility that a helicopter may operate in the vicinity of its cable,” said the appeal judges and “was liable for its failure to remove” the redundant structure.

 The court also considered whether Precision’s liability was capped under the NSW Civil Aviation (Carriers’ Liability) Act which applies in respect of commercial transport, such as airline passenger operations.

 Precision’s Air Operator’s Certificate (AOC) allowed the aircraft to conduct both charter operations and “aerial work” which was specified in the AOC to include the inspection of power lines.

-The trial judge ruled the “aerial work” operation flown with both Precision and Endeavour personnel – with Edwards directing the pilot where to operate – was of a different character to commercial transport operations by the holder of a charter licence or airline.
-In his view the flight was not one covered by the Act.
+The trial judge ruled the “aerial work” operation flown with both Precision and Endeavour personnel – with Edwards directing the pilot were to operate – was of a different character to commercial transport operations by the holder of a charter licence or airline.
+In his view, the flight was not one covered by the Act.

 But on appeal – in a landmark development in air carriage law – the court ruled the “aerial work” operation likely to be “commercial transport” because the “aircraft was used, for hire or reward, for the carriage of passengers or cargo.”